 Senior Lecturing Fellow

-James Stuart is a Lecturing Fellow at the Duke University School of Law where he teaches U.S. Legal Analysis, Research, and Writing.
+James Stuart is a Senior Lecturing Fellow at the Duke University School of Law where he teaches U.S. Legal Analysis, Research, and Writing.
+Mr. Stuart is also a career federal law clerk at the United States District Court for the Middle District of North Carolina.

-Mr. Stuart recently left D.C. to return to his home state where he currently works at the Supreme Court of North Carolina as a law clerk to Associate Justice Patricia Timmons-Goodson.
 Mr. Stuart holds membership with the District of Columbia and North Carolina bars as well as membership with the United States Court of Appeals for the D.C.
 Circuit and the United States Court of Appeals for the Tenth Circuit.
-Mr. Stuart has also taught Legal Writing, Research, and Oral Advocacy at the Norman Adrian Wiggins School of Law.
+He has also taught Legal Writing, Research, and Oral Advocacy at the Norman Adrian Wiggins School of Law.